percwg/perc-wg/double/draft-ietf-perc-double.md

 To summarize what is encrypted and authenticated, we will refer to all the RTP fields and headers created by the sender and before the pay load as the initial envelope and the RTP payload information with the media as the payload.
-Any additional headers added by the MDD are referred to as the extra envelope.
+Any additional headers added by the Media Distributor are referred to as the extra envelope.
 The sender uses the E2E key to encrypts the payload and authenticate the payload + initial envelope which using an AEAD cipher results in a slight longer new payload.
 Then the sender uses the HBH key to encrypt the new payload and authenticate the initial envelope and new payload.

-The MDD has the HBH key so it can check the authentication of the received packet across the initial envelope and payload data but it can't decrypt the payload as it does not have the E2E key.
+The Media Distributor has the HBH key so it can check the authentication of the received packet across the initial envelope and payload data but it can't decrypt the payload as it does not have the E2E key.
 It can add extra envelope information.
 It then authenticates the initial plus extra envelope information